European Network Development Plan (TYNDP)

 The scenarios for expanding APG’s and VÜN’s transmission grids in Austria, which represent different possible future developments, have been coordinated and provide the input data and the general framework.
 Using several scenarios for one future point in time makes it possible to create a “scenario space” that covers a broader range of future developments.
 For each of these scenarios, analyses are carried out for the required grid expansion so that the grid expansion projects thus identified will ideally generate corresponding solutions in multiple scenarios and hence represent robust solutions.
 The scenarios differ mainly in terms of the scope of renewable energy expansion, development of the conventional power plant facilities, consumption trends and the operating environment in Europe (e.g. carbon certificate pricing).

 The TYNDP scenarios are the basis for APG’s grid expansion planning.
-A detailed description of the current scenarios in the TYNDP 2022 is provided on the ENTSO-E website, and an overview focused on Austria is included in the Network Development Plan.
+A detailed description of the current scenarios in the TYNDP 2024 is provided on the ENTSO-E website, and an overview focused on Austria is included in the Network Development Plan.

-Results of the most recent TYNDP 2022
+Results of the most recent TYNDP 2024

 Cost-benefit analysis

 The results of the CBA form the basis for the European Commission’s PCI (Projects of Common Interest) process following on from this.
-Only one TYNDP project can become a PCI project.
+Only a TYNDP project can become a PCI project.
 All input data, reports, guidelines and results can be inspected in detail on the project page of the ENTSO-E website.

 Stephan Österbauer